ObinnaNdbs/Mars_Rover/Experiments/autonomous_navigation.md

 # Autonomous Navigation through Waypoint

 ## Overview
 This document explores the Mars Rover's performance in autonomous navigation, detailing the setup, execution, and results of navigating a pre-defined path using waypoints.
+Using the MIssion Planner to setup all the test parameters.

 ## Navigation Setup
 - **PID Settings**: Configured to optimize path accuracy and minimize deviations from the planned trajectory.